-Will my child be fed well during Summer STEM Camp?
+Will my child be fed well at Camp Colley?

-Yes, we’ve got all of your meals and snacks covered.
-We provide campers with three delicious, well-balanced meals.
-Additionally, we provide in-between meal healthy snacks such as apples, cheese, carrots, raisins or similar.
+Yes, we’ve got all your meals and snacks covered.
+We provide campers with three delicious, well-balanced meals every day.
+Additionally, we provide healthy snacks between meals to keep them energized and moving.

-What if my child has allergies or a special diet?
+What if my child has food allergies or a special diet?

 Is there a dress code?

-It’s very basic; comfortable and casual.
+Yes and it’s very basic; comfortable and casual.
 We’ll give you a suggested list of what to pack upon completion of registration.
-Basically, we focus on keeping campers safe and healthy.
-We do ask that clothing be age-appropriate and activity-appropriate.
-By this we mean smooth-soled sandals and string bikinis or low-hanging pants aren’t suitable for camp.
-It’s preferred that you send your child/children with closed-toed shoes (best for hiking) and at least one warm sweatshirt or jacket, with enough clothing and undergarments to last five days.
+We do ask that clothing be age and activity appropriate.
+Campers must bring closed-toed shoes (best for hiking) and at least one warm sweatshirt or jacket, with enough clothing and undergarments to last five days.